GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionTemplate.md

 ![](/images/WCNTraining/Projections/ProjectionTemplate_SummaryDetail_ZeroOutNo.png)

-The Projections saved to 36009-000-00 is the *offset* of $3,500 per month (summarized amount) and $2,000 per month for 36009-600-00 (amounts in database).
+The Projection saved to 36009-000-00 is the *offset* of $3,500 per month (summarized amount) and $2,000 per month for 36009-600-00 (amounts in database).
 This updated the $1,000 in the database 36009-000-00 to $1,500, so that the summarize amount matches what was saved AND preserves the amount already assigned to 36009-600-00.

-If we had set **Zero Out Missing Accts** to *Yes* instead, the pull on detail would have looked like this instead.
+If we had set **Zero Out Missing Accts** to *Yes* instead, the pull on detail would have looked like example below.

 ![](/images/WCNTraining/Projections/ProjectionTemplate_SummaryDetail_ZeroOutYes.png)

 Now 36009-000-00 has the full $3,500 for each month, and 36009-600-00 has been zeroed out because it was not in the template.

 >**Things to Remember**
->* If you delete other accounts from the template, they will be zeroed out as well if **Zero Out Missing Accts** is set to *Yes* (even if they do not have a summary level account present in the template).
+>* If you delete other accounts from the template, they will be zeroed out as well, if **Zero Out Missing Accts** is set to *Yes* (even if they do not have a summary level account present in the template).
 >* When saving with a Summary level account (only Acct is present), you cannot also save to the same account with *000-00* included.
 The save thinks the two accounts are the same, and they will be marked as duplicates.

 ## Dynamic Projection Columns

 Depending on the Projection fiscal period, the number of months you project to can change.
 For the majority of the fiscal period, it will be three months.
 For August you project out to five months, and for September it is four months.

 The template will update automatically based on the Year Month when you pull on the tool.
-Check the screenshots below which show the last saved data changing the columns dynamically (this applies to the other sections of the tool as well).
+Notice the screenshots below, which show the last saved data changing the columns dynamically (this applies to the other sections of the tool as well).

 ![](/images/WCNTraining/Projections/ProjectionTemplate_3Months.png)
 ![](/images/WCNTraining/Projections/ProjectionTemplate_4Months.png)